 JAMB

-Low JAMB score has always been a concern to candidates seeking for admission into different Universities, polytechnics, and college of education in Nigeria.
-And many do ask how they can gain admission with low JAMB score.
+Low JAMB score has always been a concern to candidates seeking admission into different Universities, polytechnics, and colleges of education in Nigeria.
+Many do ask how they can gain admission with scores below 200 or cut-off marks.

-According to the statistics of result released by JAMB, good percentage of students scored below 200 which may not be good for them to secure admission into a tertiary institution of their choice.
+According to the statistics of results released by JAMB, 76% of students scored below 200 which may not be good for them to secure admission into a tertiary institution of their choice.
 Because the majority of them choose competitive courses/universities which may affect their chance of getting admission.

-And this is also a guide as to what to do when your JAMB score is below 180.
-I will now list what to do when you scored below 200 in JAMB.
+This is also a guide as to what to do when your JAMB score is below 180.
+I will now list what to do when you score below 200 in JAMB.

 Don’t panic

-Many students get worried when they discovered that they have a low JAMB score and by this many have fallen into the hands of fraudsters.
+Many students get worried when they discover that they have a low JAMB score and by this, many have fallen into the hands of fraudsters.
 A low score doesn’t mean you won’t get admission if you know the right steps to take.
 It only means you may not get admitted into your desired course or the University you love.

-Check for the list of universities that accept low JAMB score
+Check for the list of universities that accept low score

 Go for a change of course/institution

-My friend that was offered admission in 2002 makes use of the opportunity provided by JAMB which is a change of course/institution.
+My friend who was offered admission in 2002 makes use of the opportunity provided by JAMB which is a change of course/institution.
 He changed from UNIPORT to LAUTECH once he discovered that LAUTECH accepts below 190 for some courses.
 Change of course/institution is a saving grace once you have discovered that your JAMB score is below the cut-off mark of your school.
 It is a wise decision to make to save your score.
-Although you may need to opt for course/institution that you don’t really like.
-For example, someone that score 190 and wanted to study medicine may have to change his or her course to biology in a university that accept below 180 in JAMB.
+However, you may need to opt for a course/institution that you don’t like.
+For example, someone who scores 190 and wants to study medicine may have to change his or her course to biology in a university that accepts below 180 in JAMB.
 This can even make you change to a polytechnic against the university you chose initially.

 Prepare well for Post-UTME

-This only comes to play when you have met the cut-off mark.
-Meeting the cut-off mark doesn’t equate to admission offer, you have to have a good Post UTME score to make your chance brighter.
-Many institutions use JAMB score + post-UTME score + O’ level result to determine who they offer admission.
+This only comes into play when you have met the cut-off mark.
+Meeting the cut-off mark doesn’t equate to an admission offer, you have to have a good Post UTME score to make your chance brighter.
+Many institutions use the JAMB score + post-UTME score + O’ level result to determine who they offer admission.
 So you must start preparing now.

 Recommended: Useful tips on what to read for Post-UTME